hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 We're even (secretly) proud of how redundant and obsolete this makes those bulky "relay"-based bridges look like (Wormhole, anyone?).

-## Yeah yeah, don't be so proud.
+## Yeah yeah, don't brag about it.
 It is not done yet.

 Fair enough.